About the Crime Stoppers Program

 Text a Tip allows agencies and members of the public to have a two-way dialog that is completely secure and anonymous.
 The service specifically allows text message providers to remain anonymous by encrypting the text messages, assigning them a unique alias and ID, and routing them through secure servers, which protects the personal details of the information provider.
 The information received will be routed to the law enforcement agency that will investigate the tip.

-Linn County Crime Stoppers also offers citizens an opportunity to submit tips via Email.
+Linn County Crime Stoppers also offers citizens an opportunity to submit tips through a form on the Internet.